telerik/reporting-docs/styling/rendering-and-paging/understanding-pagination.md

 ---
 title: Understanding Pagination
-page_title: Understanding Pagination
+page_title: Pagination at a glance
-description: Understanding Pagination
+description: "Understand how report pagination works.
+Learn more about the different report page settings, the Keep Together functionality, the Horizontal Paging, and how report sections behave."
 slug: telerikreporting/designing-reports/rendering-and-paging/understanding-pagination
 tags: understanding,pagination
 published: True